Snowflake: A Distributed Streaming Decoder: Conclusion

 \section{Conclusion}

 We propose the frugal method for stream decoding of quantum error-correcting codes for which there exists a decoding graph embeddable in $\mathbb R^3$ without `long-range' edges.
-We design Snowflake, a simple decoder compatible with this method and numerically benchmark its local implementation.
+As \cite[\S V]{Gong2024} points out, this paradigm of reusing decoder information from previous windows has been explored already for \emph{classical} LDPC codes e.g.\ in \cite[\S III.B.2]{Ali2018}.
+We also design Snowflake, a simple decoder compatible with the frugal method and numerically benchmark its distributed implementation.
+It is more accurate than original UF and its runtime scales more favourably.
+There are various avenues of further investigation for the frugal method and Snowflake:

-As this paper is a first study, there are various avenues of further investigation (in addition to the ones mentioned so far) for the frugal method and Snowflake.
+\paragraph{2D Architecture} The serialisation in the vertical direction mentioned in \cref{rem:serialization} suggests the viability of an alternative architecture: `flattening' the 3D lattice down onto a 2D grid so there is one processor for each \emph{set of nodes} of the same $(x, y)$ coordinate i.e.\ each ancilla qubit.
+This comes at the cost of serialising the operations within each set, but if these operations are inherently serial, the cost could be marginal.
+There are two benefits: first, it is more practical as a 2D chip is far easier to build than a 3D lattice of processors; second, messages passed vertically would be instantaneous within a timestep.
+Future work would involve emulation and numerical analysis of this flattened implementation.

 \paragraph{Asynchronous Logic} As discussed in \cite[\S 6]{Chan2023c}, controller--processor communication could run by asynchronous (instead of synchronous) logic, which would speed up Snowflake.
 One could explore which other processes in Snowflake could be sped up by asynchronous logic.